 Granted it is not easy for those without a car to see this incredible expansive stretch of bonfires.

-Grayline Tours has two coach tours on December 24, 2021, that take you to see this unforgettable spectacle.
+Grayline Tours has two coach tours in December 2022, that take you to see this unforgettable spectacle.

 See above to find out about these tours.